 The kilns all have open doors that allow you to enter them and explore, but there really isn’t much inside.
 I did find it interesting how strong the smell of smoke was that had coated the inside of the kilns, even though they hadn’t been used in over a century.

-The kilns were much bigger then I imagined, and I bet they were a sight to see when they were in use a century ago.
+The kilns were much bigger than I imagined, and I bet they were a sight to see when they were in use a century ago.
 Like everything in Death Vally, it is incredible to think that early Americans inhabited these barren lands and were able to make a life in the immense heat.
 These kilns are a remarkably preserved picture of that life.

 After exploring and reading the information on the kilns, we got back in our Jeep for the long ride home.

 If you are an outdoorsman, I would highly suggest the trip to Telescope Peak as it was a beautiful hike that I will write about in another post.
 If you heading out that way though, the Charcoal Kilns are a great and easy stop on the trip.
-Because of how hard they are to get to, I wouldn’t recommend taking the whole day out just to see them when Death Valley has some many closer attractions to offer the visitor.
+Because of how hard they are to get to, I wouldn’t recommend taking the whole day out just to see them when Death Valley has many closer attractions to offer the visitor.